 One of my most effective strategies for maintaining a disciplined fitness lifestyle is my commitment to showing up.
 Some days we don’t have time to get a workout in, other days we simply don’t want to.
-But I have learned through experience that as long as I show up to the “starting line”—whether that’s an actual starting line on the track, or the entrance to the gym, or a room in my house, or simply lacing up my running shoes and putting on some workout clothes—99% of the time I won’t give up once I get there.
+But I have learned through experience that as long as I show up to the “starting line”—whether that’s an actual starting line on the track, or the entrance to the gym, or a room in my house, or simply lacing up my running shoes and putting on some active wear clothing on—99% of the time I won’t give up once I get there.

 The reason this works is because it prevents you from giving up on yourself in advance.
 It’s easy to show up if you know you’re not committing yourself to anything, if you know that you’re permitting yourself to turn back or walk away as soon as you get to that line.
 But once you get there, it’s just as easy to convince yourself to do something.